-More than 250 killed in Algerian military plane crash: state TV
+More than 250 killed in Algerian military plane crash

-ALGIERS (Reuters) - More than 250 people including members of Western Sahara’s Polisario independence movement were killed when a military plane crashed in a field outside Algeria’s capital on Wednesday, officials said.
+ALGIERS (Reuters) - More than 250 people were killed when a military plane crashed in a field outside Algeria’s capital on Wednesday, state media said, in the country’s worst air disaster.

-Television footage showed crowds gathering around the smoking and flaming wreckage near Boufarik airport southwest of Algiers.
+Television footage showed crowds and emergency vehicles massing around the smoking and flaming wreckage near Boufarik airport southwest of Algiers.

 A line of white body bags could be seen on the ground next to what media said was a Russian Ilyushin transport plane.

-A total of 257 people died in the crash, state TV reported.
+A total of 257 people were killed, most of them military, the defence ministry said.
+Ten crew and other people described as family members also died, and a number of survivors were being treated at an army hospital, the ministry added.

 A member of Algeria’s ruling FLN party told the private Ennahar TV station the dead included 26 members of Polisario, an Algerian-backed group fighting for the independence of neighboring Western Sahara – a territory also claimed by Morocco in a long-running dispute.

-The plane was heading to Tindouf, an area on Algeria’s border with Western Sahara, but crashed on the airport’s perimeter, Algeria’s defense ministry said.
+The plane was heading to Tindouf, an area on Algeria’s border with Western Sahara, but crashed on the airport’s perimeter, Algeria’s defence ministry said.

 Tindouf is home to thousands of refugees from the Western Sahara standoff, many of them Polisario supporters.